anujaagarwal/groww-stocks/README.md

 - **Stock Page:** Displays detailed information about a selected stock, including basic data and a candlestick chart and a line graph of price changes.

-- **Common Navbar:** The navbar is present on both pages and provides the application's name and a search bar.
+- **Common Header:** The header is present on both pages and provides the application's name and a search bar.
 The search bar provides suggested stocks as the user types.

 The application is responsive and works well on various screen sizes.
 It uses state management to handle loading, error, and empty state scenarios effectively.
 Additionally, it caches API responses to improve performance and responsiveness.